 Mark Mothersbaugh and Jerry Casale responded by forming Devo.
 Standing for De-Evolution, the idea is that humankind is regressing rather than evolving.
 It goes against everything Darwin taught us, but he wasn't at Kent State.

-Mark and Jerry are the masterminds behind Devo, creating a futuristic form of performance art with Punk sensibilities.
-In the late-'70s, Devo became the first American band to make big-budget videos.
+With Devo, Mark and Jerry created a futuristic form of performance art with punk sensibilities.
+Their vision extended well beyond music, and in the late '70s, Devo became the first American band to make big-budget videos.
 Jerry explains why.

 If I had to give you a real answer: We had just done our second world tour when we started writing our third album.
 The one thing that we were impressed with that we noticed everywhere around the world was that everybody was totally freaked out by American politics and American foreign policy.
 At the time, Jimmy Carter was in charge.
 I thought of "Whip It" as kind of a Dale Carnegie, "You Can Do It" song for Jimmy Carter.
 We were like, "Jimmy Carter's a good guy, but he vacillates on his foreign policy."